 Note: When I refer to “main intersection”, I mean where these 3 paths meet.

-Where To Rent A Bike In Tulum
+Where To Find A Bike Rental In Tulum

 - Kelly Bike – on the NW corner of the main intersection in town, 100 MXP (US$5)/day, open 9am-8pm